Mangopay/teamcity-runscope-runner/README.md

 # Using

-Comming soon !
+Coming soon !

 # Building
-To build the plugin from code:
+To build the plugin :
 1. Install the java SDK.
 Version 8u77 was used to develop this plugin
 2. Install Maven
 3. Set ```JAVA_HOME``` and ```M2_HOME``` variables